 The Empresa de Los Ferrocarriles del Estado, short EFE, is operating the national train system.
 What is good news is that convenient online-booking is possible on their webpage.

-In addition there are some smaller airlines offering touristic air travel in Patagonia:
+In addition there are also smaller airlines offering touristic air travel in Patagonia:

 Air travel is significantly more expensive than going by bus, but may save you quite some time, so when you are able to secure a good deal this may be a suitable travel option.